davidhu2000/tempo/README.md

 **Tasks:**
 - [x] create queue front-end
-- [ ] add ability to add songs, albums, and playlists into queue.
+- [x] add ability to add songs into queue.

 Objective: User can add songs into queue to be played after current song.